-Turn ON/OFF the switch to enable to the DXM to begin pushing data to a cloud webserver at 5 minute intervals.
+Turn ON/OFF the switch to enable to the DXM to begin pushing data to a cloud webserver at five-minute intervals.
 This requires additional set up and modification of the XML file in the DXM to point to the correct web server with the correct site ID.
 Cloud pushing also requires connecting the DXM to a local network via Ethernet or a separately sold cellular modem.
+DO NOT set the cloud push interval in the XML file because the script triggers the push.